 Abby Moya Garcia

 Suicide Loss Survivor and President "Abby" Moya-Garcia is a native of Clewiston, Florida.
 Abby graduated from Palm Beach State Nursing Program with an AS in Nursing.
 A Registered Nurse, Abby has worked in various capacities in the skilled nursing care field for the past 20 years.
-Abby is currently employed as Clinical Nurse Educator at Good Shepherd Hospice.
-Abby has been married to Alex Garcia for ten years and has two grown children, Jude and Jaxon Moss.
+Abby is currently employed as an RN Case Manager for the Seminole Tribe of Florida.
+Abby has been married to Alex Garcia for ten years and has two grown children, Jude (Mckenzie) and Jaxon (Alyssa) Moss as well as 3 beautiful granddaughters.
 She founded Refuse to Sink in 2020 after the loss of her oldest son, J.D.
 Moss, in 2018 to death by suicide.
 Abby finds much peace, purpose and comfort in helping others.
 Abby credits much of her success with the development of Refuse to Sink to God and her mother Marion's support.

 Suicide Loss Survivor and Vice President Marci VanD’Huynslager is a native of Clewiston, Florida and an FSU graduate.
 Marci attended the Southwest Florida Public Safety Academy in 1999 and was a sworn law enforcement officer for over 20 years serving in both Hendry and Glades County and with the Georgia Bureau of Investigation.
 Most recently Marci served as the Assistant Chief of Police for the City of Clewiston.
 Marci received her Master of Science in Clinical Mental Health Counseling in 2014 and became licensed as a therapist in 2017.
 Marci is now retired from law enforcement and works in mental health.
 Marci teaches peer support and mental wellness to public safety agencies and speaks on suicide awareness.
 Marci is involved with other nonprofits for the cause of supporting surviving families of 1st responder suicide.
 Marci is the widow of Sgt.
 Max VanD’Huynslager.
 The couple share an 11-year-old daughter, Maci VanD’Huynslager.